-Home should be a sanctuary, a place where once the door is closed we have peace with ourselves and each other.
-It’s easy to assume stress is all about work, but did you know that home can be the catalyst for stress.
+Home should be a sanctuary, a place where once the door is closed, we have peace and with each other.
+Though it’s easy to assume stress is all about work, homes may also be a catalyst for stress.

-Children also deal with stress.
-They may not always feel that their parents understand what they go through, particularly during their teenage years and as parents, we may not always feel our children understand the pressures we’re under.
+Children also have their own stresses to deal with, but they may not always be able to express themselves, or talk about what they feel.
+They may not feel they can talk to their parents or that their parents understand what they are going through, and as parents, we may not always feel our children understand the pressures we’re under.

 Being a child is hard because through school they have worries and responsibilities of their own, but being a parent is harder still, with all the expectations and responsibilities that come with the role.
 Behavioural standards placed on children by society may be difficult for some parents.
 Not everyone is equipped mentally to take on a parenting role.